sebastianolaru3008/sebastianolaru3008/README.md

 ### Hi there, I'm Sebastian - aka [Tabi][website] 👋

 ## I'm a CS Student!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a [Presentation Website][website]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything I can 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Make more projects and develop a career path
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw, play guitar and hack stuff (in an ethical manner )

 ### Connect with me: